 Spiny rush grows in temperate climates.
 It tolerates soils with low fertility and saline soils.
 Plants can grow in shallow salty water.
 In NSW it has been found growing in:

 Plants do not flower until they are two years old.
-Mature plants can produce up to 4000 seeds per year and the seeds can remain viable after many years in the soil.
+Mature plants can produce up to 4000 seeds per year and they can remain viable for many years in the soil.
 Seeds are spread mainly by water.
 They are also moved by:

 Plants can grow from pieces of the crown or rhizomes.
 These can be spread by cultivation, earth-moving equipment and when contaminated soil is moved to a new area.